LucasDelfino92/morrowindsharp/main.md

 Projectiles (arrows, bolts, darts, and more) will stick on surfaces, including NPCs and creatures.
 These projectiles, however, can't be picked up.

 Additional files to install:
 - [**Pincushion - Improved Thrown Weapon Projectiles Patch**](https://github.com/Sigourn/morrowind-sharprepository/blob/main/Pincushion%201.0%20Improved%20Thrown%20Weapon%20Projectiles%20Patch.7z).
 Solves a compatibility issue with **Improved Thrown Weapon Projectiles**, which caused projectiles stuck on surfaces to be facing backwards.
+Mod by **Sigourn**.

 [**Wolf Helmet Replacer**](https://www.nexusmods.com/morrowind/mods/29281)
 Mesh and icon replacer for the Wolf and Snow Wolf Helmets with a ferocious wolf head with gaping jaws.